 A/B testing is a fantastic method for figuring out the best online promotional and marketing strategies for your business.
 It can be used to test everything from website copy to sales emails to search ads.
-And the advantages A/B testing provide are enough to offset the additional time it takes.
+While it can be time-consuming, the advantages of A/B testing are enough to offset the additional time it takes.

-Well-planned A/B testing can make a huge difference in the effectiveness of your marketing efforts.
-Narrowing down the most effective elements of a promotion, and then combining them, can obviously make your marketing efforts much more profitable and successful.
+Well-planned tests can make a huge difference in the effectiveness of your marketing efforts.
+Narrowing down the most effective elements of a promotion and then combining them, can create a far more effective marketing plan.

 How Do You Plan an A/B Test?